10 Common Mistakes In Grammar | (The Best Guide To Avoid those)

 The Tenses are used to describe the situations based on the timings (Past, Present and Future).

-There are 12 different tenses which make people often confused while using in the sentence.
+There are 12 different tenses, which make people often confused while using the sentence.
 Sometimes, most of them use the tenses unnecessarily (which is shown in the below examples).

-Make sure you practise these 12 Tenses well in order to avoid any confusion.
+Make sure you practise these 12 Tenses well to avoid any confusion.

 Active and Passive Voice

-Both gives the same meaning if used.
+Both give the same meaning if used.
 But there is a difference in the usage.

-Active Voice gives a direct and clear tone, whereas Passive Voice has complicated and indirect tone.
+Active Voice gives a direct and clear tone, whereas Passive Voice has a complicated and indirect tone.

 For example,

-It is recommended to use Active than the Passive voice because it sounds formal and good and the words are organised well in the sentences.
+It is recommended to use the Active than the Passive voice because it sounds formal and good and the words are organized well in the sentences.

 Question Tags

-Question tags are used for questioning (or interrogating) type of sentences.
+Question tags are used for questioning (or interrogating) types of sentences.
 But while framing the sentence, most people make the mistake of using wrong tags like,

 Missing Commas